buddha-dharma/buddha-speaks-english/README.md

 # The Buddha Speaks English
 *The available english translations of the suttas are incomprehensible.
 This is an attempt to make sense of them and translate them into english.
 This is for my personal use and still in flux.
 But if is useful to you then enjoy.
 I am trying to use Ogden's Basic English as much as possible.*

-(1) Being born, getting old, dying, worrying, protesting, pain, beeing sad and giving up hope cause dissatisfaction; closeness to what you don't like, separation from what you like and not getting what you want causes dissatisfaction.
+(1) Being born, getting old, dying, worry, protest, pain, beeing sad and giving up hope cause a hard time; closeness to what you don't like, separation from what you like and not getting what you want causes a hard time.

-The origin of dissatisfaction is the desire that things are different — accompanied by passion, delight, desire for sensual pleasure and clinging to things or pushing things away.
+The origin of a hard time is the desire that things are different — accompanied by passion, delight, desire for sensual pleasure and clinging to things or pushing things away.

-The cessation of dissatisfaction: the complete fading & cessation, renunciation, relinquishment, release, & letting go of that craving.
+The end of a hard time: the complete fading & end, renunciation, relinquishment, release, & letting go of that craving.

-The practice leading to the end of dissatisfaction is this Eightfold Path — right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
+The practice leading to the end of the hard time is this Eightfold Path — right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
 (SN 56.11)

 ## Sources